 3. Pruning and Pinching

-Once your sugar snap peas are established, you don’t need to prune them unless they become overcrowded.
+Once your plants are established, you don’t need to prune them unless they become overcrowded.
 Pinch off any leggy or damaged growth to encourage healthier plants.
 You may also need to provide additional support to your trellis as the plants grow taller.

 4. Pest and Disease Control